kelicheng/Simpo/README.md

 - click the profile image to switch account; press cmd to select multiple accounts.

 - type "/rm" + space to load recent statuses; select a status and push the send button to delete that status.

+- type "/rt" + space to load mentions and reply.

 ### contact:
 ikcheng322@gmail.com